Auguro/Safe-Cracker-Game-PHP-MySQL/README.md

 # Safe Cracker - Web Game

-Web-based password guessing game built with PHP and MySQL.
+Web-based password guessing game built with PHP and MySQL for the Web Development course at IFRS (Instituto Federal do Rio Grande do Sul).
 Players attempt to crack a safe's password within 10 attempts, earning points based on how quickly they succeed.
 Features user authentication and score tracking.
+Created in 2019.

 ## 🎮 Game Mechanics
 - 10 attempts to guess the correct password